ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 This document lists all vulnerabilities that are present in DIBA, including required preparations, the goals that should be achieved to demonstrate successful exploitation, and some helpful hints.

+### General issues

+Metasettings: Use LEVEL 1 etc, not LEVEL_1

+Use "Certificate Ckeck Security" instead of "Security of Certificate Check"

+Ping Server does not do anything

+Courier Font in Buttons still looks a bit strange

+The font is very "light-grey", shpuld be darker

+In the Meta-Settings, there's "Meta settings" written at the top roght.
+This is not needed.

 ### 1: Investments for free (easy)
 To do investments, a VIP access code is required that can be purchased from the bank.
 However, due to a vulnerability, it is possible to find out the correct access code without having to purchase it.